 Trust doesn’t show up on any spreadsheet.
 You discover it in the first week.

-Trust is whether you can leave your laptop at a café and come back to it.
-Whether a handshake still closes a deal.
-Whether every interaction carries a tax – get it in writing, hire a lawyer, bring a witness – or whether that tax approaches zero.
+In a high-trust society, you can leave your laptop at a café and come back to find it there.
+It’s about whether a handshake can still close a deal.
+Whether every interaction carries a tax – get it in writing, hire a lawyer, bring a witness– or whether that tax approaches zero.

 It sounds soft.
-It’s the hardest variable to build and the easiest to destroy.
+But it’s the hardest variable to build and the easiest to destroy.

 High-trust societies compound.
 Low-trust societies discount.